jldroid25/DevOps/README.md

 ## **About:**

-A series of  Projects from my work experience,
+A series of  Projects from  work experience,
 Udacity Cloud-DevOps Engineer NanoDegree Program, and other side projects I have built to continue expending my skills.